 - Malaria, when the leaves are inhaled.

 - Other conditions.

-headache, dizziness, nausea, coordination problems, depression, spasms, twitching, increased saliva, vomiting, increased emptying of the bowels, rapid breathing, drowsiness, irregular heartbeat, decreased heart rate, unconsciousness, and death.
+Levant berry is UNSAFE to take by mouth.
+The picrotoxin it contains can cause death, even in small amounts.
+Accidentally taking levant berry requires immediate medical attention.
+Levant berry cause side effects such as headache, dizziness, nausea, coordination problems, depression, spasms, twitching, increased saliva, vomiting, increased emptying of the bowels, rapid breathing, drowsiness, irregular heartbeat, decreased heart rate, unconsciousness, and death.

 Levant berry may also be UNSAFE when put on the skin.

 Special Precautions & Warnings:Pregnancy or breast-feeding: It is UNSAFE to take levant berry.
 It is poisonous and can cause death.
 Don't use it.

 The appropriate dose of levant berry depends on several factors such as the user's age, health, and several other conditions.
 At this time there is not enough scientific information to determine an appropriate range of doses for levant berry.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
 Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.

 Natural Medicines Comprehensive Database rates effectiveness based on scientific evidence according to the following scale: Effective, Likely Effective, Possibly Effective, Possibly Ineffective, Likely Ineffective, and Insufficient Evidence to Rate (detailed description of each of the ratings).

 Report Problems to the Food and Drug Administration